Five Punishments: Origin

-The earliest users of the Five Punishments are believed by some to be the Sanmiao Clan (三苗氏).
-Other sources claim they originated with Chiyou, the legendary creator of metalwork and weapons and leader of the ancient Nine Li (九黎) ethnic group.
+The earliest users of the Five Punishments are believed by some to be the Sanmiao Clan.
+Other sources claim they originated with Chiyou, the legendary creator of metalwork and weapons and leader of the ancient Nine Li ethnic group.
 During the subsequent Xia dynasty (c.
 2070 BC – c.
-1600 BC), Qi of Xia, son of Yu the Great, the dynasty's founder, adopted the Miao's punishments of amputation of one or both feet (刖 (yuè)), cutting off of the nose (劓 (yì)), chiseling (琢 (zhuó)), tattooing the face or forehead (黥 (qíng)) and other types of punishment.
+1600 BC), Qi of Xia, son of Yu the Great, the dynasty's founder, adopted the Miao's punishments of amputation of one or both feet, cutting off of the nose, chiseling, tattooing the face or forehead and other types of punishment.
 Tattooing, amputation of the nose or feet, removal of the reproductive organs and death became the main five forms of the punishment system during this period.
 From the Xia Dynasty onwards through the Shang dynasty (1600–1046 BC) and the Zhou dynasty (1046–256 BC).
-The "Five Punishments for Slaves" were abolished during the reign of Emperor Wen of Han following a petition from a female subject Chunyu Tiying (淳于緹縈), and were replaced by the "Five Punishments for Serfs".
+The "Five Punishments for Slaves" were abolished during the reign of Emperor Wen of Han following a petition from a female subject Chunyu Tiying, and were replaced by the "Five Punishments for Serfs".